1MikeMakuch/photoalbum/README.md

 # photoalbum
 photoalbum is a simple node/express app to let a user browse hierarchically organized sets of photos.
 Currently it's in a useable state but it's display only, you have to load the photos to the server manually.

-It doesn't use much on the client except jquery and swipebox.
+It doesn't use much on the client except a little jquery and a module called swipebox for the full screen photo swiping on mobile.
 It's responsive.
-Basically I wanted to learn a little CSS3 and used this project to do so.

 Here's a sample site: